Travis Jankowski Player Props: Rangers vs. Blue Jays

 Travis Jankowski At The Plate

-- Jankowski is batting .287 with seven doubles, a triple and 13 walks.
+- Jankowski has seven doubles, a triple and 13 walks while hitting .286.

+- In 61.8% of his 34 games this season, Jankowski has picked up at least one hit.
+He's also had five multi-hit games.

-- He has not gone deep in his 33 games this season.
+- He has not hit a long ball in his 34 games this season.

-- Jankowski has driven in a run in eight games this season (24.2%), including three games with more than one RBI (9.1%).
+- Jankowski has picked up an RBI in 23.5% of his games this year, with two or more RBI in 8.8% of his games.

-- In 13 of 33 games this season, he has scored, and four of those games included multiple runs.
+- In 38.2% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (11.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.